DarkMenacer/Legacy/Programming/C++/Submissions/CSES/Sorting and Searching/Concert Tickets/Concert_Tickets.md

 ---
 ## Solution in brief

-2 vectors, 'tickets' and 'customers' are created, only tickets is sorted, as order matters for customers for output.\
-For each customer, an iterator 'tic' is always initiated at tickets.begin().
+All the tickets are stored in a multiset, called 'tickets'.
+For each incoming customer, the lower\_bound iterator in the multiset is checked:

-If customer's max price is smaller than smallest ticket price (&tickets.begin()) OR tickets is empty\
-    then '-1' printed & next customer is checked.\
-Else, tic is incremented till *tic is greater than the customer's max price.\
-tic is then decremented once, *tic is printed and the ticket is removed (tic is erased from tickets).
+- If the lower\_bound iterator points to the exact value customer is willing to pay, then the value is printed and iterator is erased.
+- Else if the lower\_bound points to the first ticket in the multiset (i.e. tickets.begin()), then -1 has to be printed as no ticket exists as small as the maximum value the customer is willing to pay.
+- Else, the lower\_bound is first decremented (to find the ticket that is just smaller than the price customer is willing to pay), then the value is printed and iterator erased.

 ## Sample to understand the solution